-Elizabeth has returned to CAAPS part time after a working for a period of time as a consultant to our organisation.
-We welcome Elizabeth back as a Senior Manager.
-She brings great experience to the clinical governance of the organisation and is instrumental in promoting cultural safety for our clients and staff.
+DCEO Elizabeth continues in her support of CAAPS part time, and has worked as a consultant to our organisation over many years.
+She brings great experience to the clinical governance of the organisation and is instrumental in promoting cultural safety for our clients, staff and community stakeholders.

 ‘The underlying passion for continuous improvement drives my commitment to client focused services delivery’ With a career spanning 10 years in Addiction, Community Services Management, and Child Protection, Aoife who has been with CAAPS since late 2014, is looking forward to continuing with CAAPS for their 35th year and beyond.
 ‘I love working with skilled teams of passionate and committed staff, and the role of Clinical Manager is something which excites and challenges me every day’.
 Aoife’s strength based approach in her work for clients aligns perfectly with CAAPS mission, vision and values.

 Charlotte joined CAAPS after a need to streamline our intake process was determined by stakeholder feedback.
 Originating from the UK Charlotte brings great skill and commitment to her work.
 She joined our service during 2015 and has made a great impact on our ability to provide more timely and supportive responses for CAAPS client referrals performing a key role in CAAPS Intake team.

 Anupa recently accepted the role of VSA Supervisor.
 She has 7 years experience in our organisation across a number of roles, including children’s program, AOD and VSA.
 Anupa is passionate about making the VSA program the best it can be for our young people.
 She currently holds a Master of Social work and AOD Cert IV

 Tommy provides support to CAAPS’ clients by transporting them to appointments, recreational activities and daily school runs.
 He is also a great support to the CAAPS Administration team.

 AOD Health Support Worker